MercuryTechnologies/string-variants/README.md

 - `NullableNonEmptyText`: a NonEmptyText that may be empty or absent.
 This is used for JSON parsing as `Maybe NullableNonEmptyText`.
 - `Prose`: a whitespace-stripped newtype over Text

+This library is not API stable or fully documented yet, however it is used in production code.
+Breaking changes may be introduced with major version updates.